William Cassels

 William Wharton Cassels (11 March 1858 – 7 November 1925) was an Anglican missionary bishop.

 Early life and education

 Cassels was born in Oporto, Portugal, the sixth son of John Cassels, a merchant, and Ethelinda Cox, a distant relation of Warren Hastings.
 He was educated at Percival House School, Repton School and St John's College, Cambridge.

 Work

 He was ordained deacon (Rochester) on 4 June 1882 and priest on 10 June 1883.
 He was a curate at All Saints' South Lambeth from 1882 to 1885.
 A member of the famous ‘Cambridge Seven’, he joined the China Inland Mission in 1885, together with Arthur T. Polhill-Turner and Montagu Proctor-Beauchamp, the three established a proper Church of England diocese in Szechwan.
-In 1895, he became the Bishop of Western China (Hua Hsi Diocese).
+In 1895, he became the Bishop of Western China (West China Diocese).
 One of the foremost missionaries of his time, who possessed great gifts of organisation, he understood the Chinese and was held in great veneration by them.